 St. Petersburg is also Eastern Europe’s fourth-rainiest city, with an average of 24.9 inches (633 mm) of precipitation each year.
 Thankfully, many of the most popular attractions in St. Petersburg for visitors are indoors, and you could easily spend hours exploring the palaces and museums on rainy days.

 Tourist attractions around St. Petersburg are spread out

 Unlike in many European cities, most of the major tourist attractions in the St. Petersburg area are spread out over a wide area.
 Since many of the stops on a guided tour are former royal residences with extensive grounds, expect to do a lot of traveling to get from one place to another.

-The cruise port itself isn’t very close to most of the usual attractions, with the Church of the Savior on Spilled Blood being the closest at about 25 minutes away.
+The cruise port itself isn’t very close to most of the usual attractions, with the Church of the Savior on Spilled Blood being the closest at about 25 minutes away by car.
 Be prepared for long rides in between stops by bringing a paperback or ebook, and keep your devices charged with a portable charger if you want to play a game or read to pass the time.

-Be prepared for crowds and long lines everywhere
+Get ready for crowds and long lines everywhere

 During our time in St. Petersburg, several members of our tour group remarked (read as: complained repeatedly) to our incredibly patient tour guide about just how crowded most of the sites we visited were.